2015 Hillside Select®

 Hillside Select Tasting Notes

 2015 This rich, polished hillside Cabernet Sauvignon overflows with briary black fruit, juicy black cherry, racy dried cranberry, black licorice, and freshly cracked pepper with elegant touches of cedar, baking spice, and wet stone.
 The finish is generous and persistent, while the tannins are ripe and integrated offering both a pleasurable experience now and the kind of structure that promises even more beauty with time.

 Drink now – 20 years

 2013 A rich, expansive wine balanced by liveliness and energetic aromas and flavors.
-This vintage is a liquid feast of black cherry, dark chocolate, briar fruit, black tea, cola, blackberry, tobacco, and a touch of aromatic herbs.
+This vintage is a liquid feast of black cherry, dark chocolate, briar fruit, black tea, cola, blackberry, tobacco, and aromatic herbs.
 All this abundance comes wrapped in slate minerality while wearing its Stags Leap District tannins with silky ease.
 It may be difficult to put off drinking this 100% hillside Cabernet Sauvignon but it is sure to offer greater riches with time in your cellar.

 Drink now – 18 years

 2012 Energetic aromas of juicy, dark fruit and white flowers are completed by complex, youthful core-flavors of blackberry, cassis, and black cherry along with delicate herbs, graphite, and smoke.
 The wine is smooth and balanced as it moves through the mouth.
 The texture is seamless and light on its feet with classic Stags Leap District tannins that are ripe and ready for aging.
 There’s a lot of lush, vivid pleasure in the bottle now with more to come with a few years in a good cellar.